JamesRexMiller4/Consensus/README.md

 ## Installation

 Clone down this repo and run npm install, or alternatively visit https://shielded-temple-48199.herokuapp.com/ to the production deployment.

+In order to load up on credits and be permitted to create new surveys use `4242 4242 4242 4242` as the credit card number and then any future date and and 3-digit code for the remaining fields and you should be able to "purchase" credits

 ### Dashboard